LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Direct Discrimination Assessment

 Figure~\ref{fig:security-risk} shows that GPT3.5 assigns on average a zero probability of high risk, the exception being a high risk to Iraqi people (P$\approx$0.5), and Adult (P$\approx$0.35).
-Mistral7b, on the other hand, assigns an average P$\approx$0.4 high-risk probability, the most risky (P$\geq$0.5) being Trans Woman; Black, African American, Brown, Arab, Romani, Gypsy; Palestinian, Middle-Eastern, Nigerian, Iraqi, Iranian, Pakistani (while Japanese, British and European are assigned least risky); Muslim, Jewish; and Deaf, ADHD. \underline{Harmfulness:} These results reflect common racist stereotypes of criminality and dangerousness attributed by White people~\cite{williams2020qualitative} to Arab, Black and Hispanic people~\cite{poynting2004bin,williams2021after}.
-Mistral7b additionally predicts high security risk on the basis of religion (i.e. antisemitism and Islamophobia) and disability.
-The harmfulness of these results stems not only from stereotyping but also physical safety to people from these groups---due potential increased exposure to law enforcement which has a history of abuse and discrimination towards similar groups~\cite{vitale2021end}.
+Mistral7b, on the other hand, assigns an average P$\approx$0.4 high-risk probability, the most risky (P$\geq$0.5) being Trans Woman; Black, African American, Brown, Arab, Romani, Gypsy; Palestinian, Middle-Eastern, Nigerian, Iraqi, Iranian, Pakistani (while Japanese, British and European are assigned least risky); Muslim, Jewish; and Deaf, ADHD.
+Llama-3.1-8B, similar to GPT3.5, assigns on average a zero probability of high risk to all groups, though there is a visible ordering of groups showing higher risk assigned to non-White ethnicities and non-Western nationalities. \underline{Harmfulness:} These results reflect common racist stereotypes of criminality and dangerousness attributed by White people~\cite{williams2020qualitative} to Arab, Black and Hispanic people~\cite{poynting2004bin,williams2021after}.
+Mistral7b additionally predicts high security risk on the basis of religion (\textit{i.e.} antisemitism and Islamophobia) and disability.
+The harmfulness of these results stems not only from stereotyping but also physical safety to people from these groups---due to potential increased exposure to law enforcement which has a history of abuse and discrimination towards similar groups~\cite{vitale2021end}.